Rochelle Frank changed her college major from English to Art History after taking one introductory class.

-Her teachers and fellow art students, immersed in strict academic tradition of the era, didn't take her seriously either, simply because she was female.
+Her teachers and fellow art students, immersed in the strict academic tradition of the era, didn't take her seriously either, simply because she was female.
 She decided to study on her own.

 Going through a long period of trying various subjects, styles and strategies, she finally attained some recognition in her later life for her work in the subject area of "mother and child".

-It was a theme she approached with great sensitivity, while avoiding the overly-sweet sentimentality that is sometimes associated with the genre.
+It was a theme she approached with great sensitivity while avoiding the overly-sweet sentimentality that is sometimes associated with the genre.

-She often depicts the quiet moments such as this "Maternal Kiss" which reassures a beautiful child who may have experienced a childlike episode of distress.
+She often depicts quiet moments such as this Maternal Kiss which reassures a beautiful child who may have experienced a childlike episode of distress.

-Pablo Picasso did many cubist interpretations of "The Kiss."
+Pablo Picasso did many cubist interpretations of The Kiss.
 One of them, painted a day before his 88th birthday, was sold for 15.5 million dollars in a 2008 Sotheby's auction in New York.

 The version shown here (1969) is slightly different than the large one done in shades of black and white.
 Some people may say "a kiss is just as kiss", but the auctioned painting, said to represent the artist and his wife Jacqueline, sold for almost seventeen and a half million total, with the buyer's premium.
 The proceeds of the sale benefited the Nasher Sculpture Center.

 Subject in artistic renditions, the kiss can be tender, playful, powerful or lustful.
-But every kiss has it's own story and sends a message that is given and received with different levels of meaning.
+But every kiss has its own story and sends a message that is given and received with different levels of meaning.